Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 - How are crime rates changing over the years in the neighbourhoods from 2019 to 2023?
 - How many different types of schools are in the municipalities?
-- What are the predicted crime rates for the neighbourhoods for next 2 yearS?
+- What are the predicted crime rates for the neighbourhoods for next 2 years?

 #### Mapping